2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/4b-Architecture.md

 This is the biggest file in the template and probably the most important.
 This file can be thought of as almost a map or blueprint of how the entire robot is put together.
 This file contains all the different components of the robot from the various classes in our project and puts them together.

 Our template has a lot of areas that are supposed to be filled in.
-To see a fully completed version of `RobotContainer`, please see our version in the 2020 robot: [`RobotContainer.java`](https://github.com/FRC1257/2020-Robot/blob/master/src/main/java/frc/robot/RobotContainer.java).
+To see a fully completed version of `RobotContainer`, please see our version in the 2024 robot.

 First of all, in the constructor for `RobotContainer`, we create all of our controllers (we always use 2) that we use for controlling the robot.
 The primary function of our constructor is to call a bunch of other functions which we discuss below.